sudo-master1/libinput-debounce-patcher-/README.md

 # libinput-debounce-patcher
-BTW THIS HAS BEEN VIBE CODED but it works im trying to learn english and trying to improve this and unvibe code it but if u want u can use this IT WORKS THO note we only support fedora ubunu / debian and arch other os are not supported we are not liable if u brick ur system running this and have to reinstall ur linux distro
+BTW THIS HAS BEEN VIBE CODED but it works im trying to learn english and trying to improve this and unvibe code it but if u want u can use this IT WORKS THO

+always download the highest v no and execute

+note we only support fedora ubunu / debian and arch other os are not supported we are not liable if u brick ur system running this and have to reinstall ur linux distro

 this script makes ur cps in arch go brr in cps